 Ponytail Box Braids

-If you want the sexiness of a side swoop, Fulton suggests dividing the front portion of your hair with your desired side part and placing the remaining hair in a ponytail or leaving loose.
+If you want the sexiness of a side swoop, Fulton suggests dividing the front portion of your hair and placing the remaining hair in a ponytail or leaving loose.
 For added security, you can bobby pin the swoop to the nape of the neck.

 Box Braids With Undercut